amirrezafateh/MSDNet/README.md

 </p>

 ## Acknowledgements
-This project is built upon HSNet:https://github.com/juhongm999/hsnet and ProtoFormer:https://github.com/LeileiCao/ProtoFormer
+This project is built upon HSNet:https://github.com/juhongm999/hsnet

 ## Citation
 If you use this repository in your work, please cite the following paper: